plone/documentation/docs/contributing/core/index.md

 make run
 ```

-See more make options with `make help`.

-If you prefer buildout, skip to former docs.
-See options on the bottom left of docs.plone.org.
+See more `make` options/targets in the README of the buildout.coredev repo.

 (contributing-core-work-with-git-label)=